jturn08/smarthome/README.md

 Build a smarthome with the guides below using [Home Assistant](https://www.home-assistant.io/), [ESPHome](https://esphome.io), and Bluetooth sensors like temperature, motion, air quality.

 ### Setup Home Assistant on a thin client internal SSD using Linux live session
-[Home Assistant on a thin client](home-assistant/hassio-thin-client-setup.md) explains how to setup and run Home Assistant on low power & low cost ($50 or less) thin client as an alternative to a Raspberry Pi or Home Assistant Blue.
+[Home Assistant on a thin client guide](home-assistant/hassio-thin-client-setup.md) explains how to setup and run Home Assistant on low power & low cost ($50 or less) thin client as an alternative to a Raspberry Pi or Home Assistant Blue.
 The guide explains how to use a Linux live session from a Xubuntu OS USB drive running directly on the thin client to install Home Assistant Operating System.

 ### Enabling secure HTTPS remote web access to Home Assistant
+Coming soon.

+### Vacation mode lighting with historical replay
 Coming soon.

 ### Home Assistant room temperature and humidity with Bluetooth temperature sensor and ESPHome